-If you’re overwhelmed by all the toys your kids own and tired of either telling your kids to clean up their mess or doing it yourself time after time, it’s time to figure out how to organize toys and keep your sanity!
+If you’re overwhelmed by all the toys your kids own and tired of either telling your kids to clean up their mess or doing it yourself over and over, it’s time to figure out how to organize toys and keep your sanity!

 It can be daunting to really figure out how to organize toys and kid stuff so today I’m going to walk you through step by step to finally getting organized so you can stop yelling at your kids to clean up their mess!